usnistgov/metaschema/website/content/_index.md

 - Uneven in their modeling expressiveness and validation capability;
 - Unable to express a single model that applies to all supported formats;
 - Bound to specific formats (i.e., XML, JSON, YAML); and
-- Time-consuming and labor-intensive when maintain multiple format-specific models.
+- Time-consuming and labor-intensive when maintaining multiple format-specific models.

 In addition to these basic challenges, there is a need to: